nickscalia/nickscalia/README.md

 ## 👋 Hi, I'm Nicolas,
-a MSc Mechanical Engineering - Mechatronics and Robotics student at Politecnico di Milano.
-Passionate about robotics, human-centered technology, and AI-driven systems, I focus on designing and developing solutions that enhance human life.
+a MSc Mechanical Engineering - Mechatronics and Robotics student at Politecnico di Milano, interested in researching and developing technologies for robotic systems aimed at enhancing human life.

 🚀 My main interests include: